rust-embedded/blog/content/2024-01-09-embedded-hal-v1.md

 ## Async

 A new addition is the `embedded-hal-async` crate, containing async versions of the traits.
-With today's Rust 1.75 release, async traits are available on Rust stable.
+With the Rust 1.75 release, async traits are available on Rust stable.
 They can be used without heap allocations or dynamic dispatch (unlike previous macro-based polyfills like the `async-trait` crate), so they are a great fit for bare-metal embedded usage.